-This cove is a must-visit, as one of the most famous on the west coast of the US.
+This cove is a must-visit, one of the most famous on the US’s west coast.
 The views are gorgeous and definitely Insta-worthy.

 Torrey Pines State Natural Reserve

-About 15-20 minutes north of La Jolla, you will find Torrey Pines State Natural Reserve.
+About 15-20 minutes (drive) north of La Jolla, you will find Torrey Pines State Natural Reserve.

 This huge, 2000-acre park is home to the endangered Torrey Pine tree.
-It also consists of eight trails for hiking and walking, empty beaches to relax at, and sightings of gray and blue whales during their migration season.
+It also consists of eight trails for hiking and walking, empty beaches to relax, and gray and blue whales’ sightings during their migration season.

-This park is also situated on a plateau that offers some really gorgeous views of the water, so make sure you take a moment to breathe in the salty ocean air and take in the scenery.
+This park is also situated on a plateau that offers some really gorgeous water views, so make sure you take a moment to breathe in the salty ocean air and take in the scenery.

 Torrey Pines Gliderport

 But this location isn’t just for adventurers.
-If you just want to check out the views from the cliffs, this is a great vantage point.
+If you just want to check out the cliffs’ views, this is a great vantage point.
 Benches are situated around the area.

 By this time, you are probably nearing sunset, and this is the perfect place to see it.
 Enjoy the views, grab dinner, and either head back to the hotel or spend a lively evening at Mission Beach.

-For day 3 in Seattle, consider visiting these places.
+For day 3 in San Diego, consider visiting these places.

-Our first stop on Day 3 will be the Point Loma Lighthouse, built in 1855.
+Our first stop this day will be the Point Loma Lighthouse, built in 1855.